BesbesCat/lumenraker/README.md

 ## Hardware Requirements

--   **Microcontroller:** ESP32 (Tested on MH-ET LIVE D1 Mini). _Note: ESP8266 is not supported due to the lack of dual cores and RMT hardware._
+-   **Microcontroller:** ESP32. _Note: ESP8266 is not supported due to the lack of dual cores and RMT hardware._

 -   **LEDs:** WS2812B (NeoPixels) or compatible 3-wire addressable strips.